More Menu

 What's Next

 The next step I'm planning: implement llms.txt — an emerging standard (similar to robots.txt but for AI) that lists all SnipGeek content URLs in a format that LLM crawlers can process easily.
 For the curious, the relevant specs are in the Next.js Route Handlers docs and the React Server Components reference.
 If you hit this same wall with your own Next.js site, adding a plain JSON API route is probably the fastest fix.
+If you ran into confusing build output along the way, How to Fix AI Build Failed Logs covers how to interpret what the toolchain is actually telling you.
 Let me know if it works for you.

 References